Last Updated: April 7, 2023

-Among the many issues that can arise, tomato plant leaves curling is one of the most common.
+Growing tomatoes can be a challenge.
+Tomato plant leaves curling up is one of the most common issues to arise.
 Thankfully, the root cause of the problem can usually be solved with some simple adjustments to your gardening routine.

 In this article, I will go over several possible reasons for your tomato plant leaf curl.
 I’ll work through from the most likely cause to the least likely, providing the best solutions for each.

-The most likely cause of tomato leaves curling is excessively hot conditions.
-During the mid-summer months, afternoon sunshine can be very intense.
-As a result, your tomato leaves may begin to curl as a defense mechanism.
+The most common cause of tomato leaves curling up is high temperatures.
+During the hot summer months, tomato leaves may begin to curl as a defense mechanism.

-If you have had a heatwave and your tomato leaves have begun to roll, this is almost definitely the issue.
+If you have had a heatwave and your tomato leaves have begun to roll upwards, this is almost definitely the issue.
 The leaves will tend to roll up in the shape of a cylinder under high-heat conditions to prevent water loss.

 This type of leaf curling in plants is known as physiological leaf roll, and it is a permanent change in the shape of the affected leaves.
 In other words, once the tomato leaves have curled, they will not un-curl.

 - Provide afternoon shade (with garden fabric or similar)

 - Keep large plants trimmed

 Under hot conditions, your best bet is to help the plant stay cool during the hottest part of the day.
 This is usually during the mid-afternoon hours.
 Without protection, tomato leaves may also begin to wilt, and can even turn white due to sun scald.